shane935/Blog/BDD.md

 Creating:

 * More visibility on the progress of features during development
-  * Feature are completed when all the cucumber tests are passing
+  * Features are considered complete when all the cucumber tests are passing
-* Tests and test reports are readable to non technical people
+* Tests and test reports are readable to non-technical people
   * Creating improved ability to diagnose problems and find someone to solve them
 * There is a clear link all the way through from the ticket to the development of the feature